 GNU Mes

 GNU Mes is a Scheme interpreter and C compiler for bootstrapping the GNU System.
-Since version 0.22 it has again helped to halve the size of opaque, uninspectable binary seeds that are currently being used in the Further Reduced Binary Seed bootstrap of GNU Guix.
-The final goal is to help create a full-source bootstrap as part of the bootstrappable builds effort for UNIX-like operating systems.
+It has helped to decimate the number and size of binary seeds that were used in the bootstrap of GNU Guix 1.0.
+Recently, version 0.24.2 has realized the first Full Source Bootstrap for Guix.
+The final goal is to help create a full source bootstrap as part of the bootstrappable builds effort for any UNIX-like operating system.

 The Scheme interpreter is written in ~5,000 LOC of simple C, and the C compiler written in Scheme and these are mutual self-hosting.
 Mes can now be bootstrapped from M2-Planet and Mescc-Tools.